boefraty74/PowerBI-visuals/RVisualTutorial/TutorialFunnelPlot/README.md

 ```

 It will create funnelRvisual folder with initial template visual (`-t` stands for _template_).
 The PBIVIZ is in _"dist"_ folder.
-Try to import it in PBIX and see what it does.
+Try to import it into Power BI and see what it does.
 The R-code is inside _"script.r"_ file.

 * Open _"script.r"_ file for editing and copy the contents "script_RV_v2_00.r"  just as is !
 * Open _"capabilities.json"_ in any editor and Find/Replace the `Values` string by `dataset` string.
 It replaces the name of "Role" in template to be like in R-code.
-* Open _"dependencies.json"_ in any editor and add one section for each R-package required in R-script (to support automatic import of packages, if visual is added first time)
+* Open _"dependencies.json"_ in any editor and add one section for each R package required in your R script.
+This will tell Power BI to automatically import those packages when the visual is loaded for the first time.

 Now re-package the visual again:

 `> pbiviz package`

-Try to import it in PBIX again and see what it does.
+Try to import it into Power BI again and see what it does.
 The resulting PBIX and the whole Custom Visual Project from this section may be found in:

 [chapter3_RCustomVisual](chapter3_RCustomVisual/funnelPlot_RCustomVisual.pbix)